pandorabots-admin/docs/pages/live-training.md

 # What is Live Training?

 Live Training is a tool that allows you to pause bot responses to interact with the end user directly.
-The human written responses are then saved to your bot in the pand_livetraining file.
+The human written responses are then saved to your bot in the pand_livetraining.aiml file.

-The feature is intended for conversation designers, or the person responsible for dat-to-day bot updates.
+The feature is intended for conversation designers, or the person responsible for day-to-day bot updates.
 The person writing the human responses should do so in the voice of the chatbot.

 ## Why would you use Live Training